buzzqw/TUS/OBSS/README.md

 **A semi automatic ENGLISH TRANSLATION IS HERE https://github.com/buzzqw/TUS/blob/master/OBSS/OBSS-eng-v2.pdf** !!!

 In this folder you will find material for playing the Old Bell School System (OBSS) role-playing game.
-The game uses and is licensed with OGL 5.1, that of Dungeon & Dragons, this means that if you know DnD it will be easy and quick to grasp the mechanics (even if quite different!)
+The game uses and is licensed with ShareAlike 4.0 International and inspired by DnD history.
+This means that if you know DnD it will be easy and quick to grasp the mechanics (even if quite different!)

 The magic system is a spell point and uses the 5e spells, much modified and others added by me (with inspiring OSR theme).
 The combat remains easy, fast but much fun and tactical.